Sunday, May 11, 2008

 For most people, taking a stand is a literal thing: getting off your couch, picking up a picket sign and hitting the streets.
 But for some people, public protest and disobedience is more than a one-time political statement -- it's a way of life.
 (04/20/2007)

-People In the Loop
+About In The Loop

 Jeff Horwich